 Past treasures worth preserving

-From the very first moment at the reception desk with a shadow theater background, when they ornated my forehead with rice and tucked the frangipani flower behind my ear, until leaving the hotel when they gave me some souvenirs, water, and fruit for the road, all adorned with a smile, I believed it was indeed a ritual of making me Balinese.
+From the very first moment at the reception desk with a shadow theater background, when they ornated my forehead with rice and tucked the frangipani flower behind my ear, until leaving the hotel when they gave me some souvenirs, water, and fruit for the road, all adorned with a smile, I believe it was indeed a ritual of making me Balinese.

 For the best accommodation deal, check the prices of staying at Tugu Bali resort on Booking.com!